kernow/shortcode/README.md

 ### Presenters

 Sometimes the data passed to the template from the shortcode it not enough.
 Lets say you want to render a gallery of images using id numbers of images stored in a database, e.g. `[gallery ids="1,2,3,4"]`.
 This is where presenters can help, they allow you to modify the `@content` and `@attributes` variables before they are sent to the template for rendering.
 Presenters are simple classes that define four methods.
-The class method `for` should return the name of the shortcode (as a symbol) it should be applied to.
+The class method `for` should return the name of the shortcode (as a symbol) it should be applied to, the `for` method can also return an array of symbols if the presenter is to be used for multiple shortcodes.
 The classes `initialize` method received the `attributes`, `content` and `additional_attributes` variables.
 Finally the class should define `content` and `attributes` methods.

 In a rails app you could return image records to the template using something like this: